Loading figure…

 “Greene opposes abortion, calling it "the worst scar a woman can carry for the rest of her life".”

-Why: Cosponsoring a bill that aims to prevent taxpayer funding for abortion travel aligns directly with the stated opposition to abortion.
+Why: Cosponsoring a bill that aims to restrict taxpayer funding for abortion-related travel directly supports the stated opposition to abortion.

 View source →Sep 11, 2025 · Congress.gov